Nimo

 Banded iron formations record episodic oxygenation of seawater via iron oxidation.

-Stromatolites signal microbial photosynthesis but not immediate global oxygen rise.
+Stromatolites signal microbial photosynthesis but cannot confirm immediate global oxygen rise.

-Mass-independent sulfur isotope signals require low atmospheric oxygen.
+Mass-independent sulfur isotope signals indicate low atmospheric oxygen levels.

-Red beds and oxidised paleosols indicate sustained atmospheric oxygen at Earth's surface.
+Red beds and oxidised paleosols signify sustained atmospheric oxygen at Earth's surface.

 Isotope fractionation provides indirect quantitative clues about past gases.

-Trapped gas inclusions give direct samples but survive only in rare, unaltered minerals.
+Trapped gas inclusions yield direct samples but survive only in rare, unaltered minerals.

 Multiple independent lines of evidence reduce ambiguity in atmospheric reconstructions.

-Local environmental factors can produce signals that differ from global atmospheric composition.
+Local environmental factors can produce signals differing from global atmospheric composition.

-Accurate interpretation depends on correct dating and recognition of alteration.
+Accurate interpretation requires correct dating and recognition of alterations.

 Built with v0